learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 ## Converting JSON to Alternative Data Formats
 As you can see, the nested structure continues on: our list of items is only 2 long, but each item is a dictionary with a large number of key value pairs.
-To add context, this is actually the data that we're probably after from this file: its that data providing details about what albums were recently released.
+To add context, this is actually the data that you're probably after from this file: its that data providing details about what albums were recently released.
 The entirety of the JSON file itself is an example response from the Spotify API (more on that soon).
 So while the larger JSON provides us with many details about the response itself, our primary interest may simply be the list of dictionaries within data -> albums -> items.
-Let's preview this and see if we can transform it into our usual Pandas DataFrame.
+Preview this and see if you can transform it into our usual Pandas DataFrame.

 ```python